Tomcuzz/OctaHomeAutomation/README.md

 1. Inprovements To The Core
 2. Implementations Of Submodules For Different Services
 3. Implementations Of Popular Services (e.g. Nest, Hue, LightWaveRF,...)
-4. Create Mobile App's For All The Platforms
+4. Create Native App's For Popular Platforms (Mac/iOS/Andriod/PC/Windows Mobile)

 ### Contributing
+Who doesn't like a bit of calaboration!
+Feel free to pitch in!
 1. Fork it.
 2. Create a branch (`git checkout -b my_markup`)
 3. Commit your changes (`git commit -am "Added Space Ship Control"`)